 Using an App

-So here is my all time favourite thing about Sweden.
+So here is my all-time favourite thing about Sweden.
 You can download an app on your phone (doktor.se in my case), where you can casually chat with a nurse.
 When needed, you can even have an “appointment” via FaceTime with a doctor.
 Of course, I texted a nurse, who texted me back in English – after a few minutes.

 I got home and tried to book online an appointment at our local medical centre (vårdcentral).
-Of course, not one time slot was available for me.
-After some research, I learned about the trick.
-As the medical centre opens at 8AM, and if you need an appointment, you need to call them at 8 sharp!
-After the call, I got an appointment for a couple of hours later with an actual doctor.
+Of course, not a one-time slot was available for me.
+After some research, I learnt about the trick.
+As the medical centre opens at 8 AM, you need to call them at 8 sharp!
+This way you can get an appointment on the same day, which was the case for me.